rkok/gsheets2moneybird/README.md

 ## How to use

-Run: `node ./ <clientname>`
+For a list of options, just run: `node .`

-This will read invoice rows from the client's Google Sheet and create a new draft invoice in Moneybird for the Dummy Client.
+The application will read invoice rows from clients' Google Sheets and create a new draft invoices in Moneybird, linked to the Dummy Client.

-Once you've submitted the invoice, put the invoice number back into the relevant Google Sheet rows, so they won't be included in new invoices.
+Once you've sent an invoice to the client, put the invoice number back into the relevant Google Sheet rows, so they won't be included in new invoices.

+Below are some examples.

+### Show invoiceable amount of money for all clients

+`node . --status`

+### Create invoices in MoneyBird

+`node . --create-invoice`

+### Create invoice for only 'fooClient' and 'barClient'

+`node . --create-invoice --clients fooClient,barClient`

+### Show revenue for January 2020

+`node . --status --month 2020-01`

+### Download unpaid invoice PDFs

+`node . --dl-pdf`

 ## Assumptions